ibuziuk/rh-che/README.md

 ##### Enabling / Disabling the Keycloak integration

-By default the Keycloak integration is part of the RedHat Che distribution.
+By default the Keycloak integration is disabled in the Red Hat Che distribution.
-Howvever it can removed by adding the following option to the maven command:
+However, it can be enabled by adding the following option to the maven command:

-    -DwithoutKeycloak
+    -DwithoutKeycloak=false

 ##### Enabling / Disabling the checks and tests